Seattle Seahawks Rumors: Russell Wilson & Team Facing Penalty For Violation Of Concussion Protocol

 On Sunday, ESPN‘s Adam Schefter indicated that Seattle violated the NFL’s concussion protocol in their game against the Arizona Cardinals.
 The issue stems from the fact that Russell Wilson never went to the locker room to get cleared by a team doctor and an independent physician before he made his return to the game.

 The play which caused the concern happened during the third quarter when Wilson was hit under the chin by Arizona’s Karlos Dansby.
 After Wilson had been taken out of the game for examination, he didn’t go through the necessary requirement to be allowed back in.
 The league requires several tests by various personnel which Wilson didn’t participate in.
-Still, the team had him re-enter the game against protocol which will bring a penalty within the next several weeks.
+Still, the team had him re-enter the game against protocol, which will bring a penalty within the next several weeks.

 It’s mentioned that even though Wilson hadn’t shown signs of a concussion the referee decided to have him sent off the field for a test.
 NFL referees hold the right to make that call in games as protection of players from concussions has become a necessary aspect of the NFL today.
 The league even added a blue tent this season on the sidelines where players can be evaluated via the initial concussion test in private.